Stephen Pound: Background

 His father, Pelham Pendennis Pound (1922–1999) was a BBC sub-editor and former journalist (including for the News of the World and Daily Mirror) and literary agent whose clients included the osteopath Stephen Ward.
 When Ward was arrested for his role in the Profumo affair it was at Pound's home and Pound claims he had a minor role in the events leading to Ward's suicide.
 Pound's grandfather, Reginald Pound (1894–1991) F.R.S.L. was a journalist and biographer (including of Lord Northcliffe and A. P. Herbert), employed by, amongst others, the Daily Express and Strand Magazine (editor 1942–46).

 Pound went to Hertford Grammar School (now called Richard Hale School) on Hale Road in Hertford.
 He was educated, as a mature student from 1979–84, at the London School of Economics where he gained a Diploma in Industrial Relations and a BSc in Economics.
 He was General Secretary of the student union from 1981–82.

 He was a boxer in the Royal Navy when at sea from 1964–66, leading Private Eye magazine to refer to him as "Ealing North's tattooed bruiser".
-He also played football for Hanwell Town, worked as a bus conductor for London Transport, from 1966–68, and was a hospital porter from 1969–79.
+He also played cricket for Hanwell Cricket Club and worked as a bus conductor for London Transport, from 1966–68, and was a hospital porter from 1969–79.
 Prior to becoming an MP he worked for Paddington Churches Housing Association as a housing manager from 1984 until he became an MP.
 He was based at their office in Willesden.